Branes, Weights and Central Charges: Orbits and Invariants

 In general, under the algebra $g$, a weight can either transform infinitesimally to the other weights or stay invariant.
 The generators that leave the weight invariant form a subalgebra of $g$ which is the stabiliser of the weight orbit.
 Therefore, all the half-supersymmetric branes in maximal supergravity theories define highest-weight orbits under the action of the symmetry group $G$.
 These highest-weight orbits are single-charge orbits.
 If not all the other long weights can be reached by an infinitesimal transformation, one can consider a two-charge state that is the sum of the initial state and the one that cannot be reached by the initial state.
 One can then compute the orbit of this 2-charge configuration.
 In case not all weights are reached one continues to consider 3-charge configurations etc. This procedure can be iterated until one has a configuration in which all the weights can be reached.
 This strategy, that was used in \cite{Lu:1997bg} to compute the orbits for all standard branes, can be applied to non-standard branes as well.

-All the different orbits can be characterised in terms of invariants of $G$ \cite{Ferrara:1997ci}.
+All the different orbits of the bound states we are considering can be characterised in terms of invariants of $G$ \cite{Ferrara:1997ci}\,\footnote{We are not considering here more general stationary configurations like the four-dimensional multi-black holes of \cite{Bossard:2009my}, associated to nilpotent orbits of the symmetry of the corresponding three-dimensional euclidean theory.}.
 For instance, the charge $T_M$ of a half-BPS string in six dimensions is a lightlike vector of $\text{SO}(5,5)$.
 Therefore, the orbit for a single-charge configuration corresponds to the constraint $T^2=0$, while a two-charge configuration corresponds to $T^2 \neq 0$.
 As we have pointed out in section 3, the representations of the standard branes decompose under $H$ entirely into the R-symmetry representations of the central charges, while for non-standard branes this decomposition gives these R-symmetry representations of the central charges plus additional representations (see Table \ref{nonstandardcentralcharge}).
 This implies that for standard branes the invariants of $G$ correspond to R-symmetry invariants of the central charge.
 These invariants characterise the amount of supersymmetry that the configuration preserves.
 For non-standard branes, instead, different invariants of $G$ may correspond to the same R-symmetry invariant when projected onto the central charge.
 This means that multiple-charge configurations of non-standard branes, corresponding to different invariants and different orbits, can preserve the same amount of supersymmetry.

 The aim of this section is to discuss the orbits and invariants of non-standard branes.
 We will first review the case of standard branes in the first subsection, while the non-standard branes will be considered in the second subsection.